openfga/dotnet-sdk/docs/OpenFgaApi.md

 <a name="writeauthorizationmodel"></a>
 # **WriteAuthorizationModel**
-> WriteAuthorizationModelResponse WriteAuthorizationModel (TypeDefinitions typeDefinitions)
+> WriteAuthorizationModelResponse WriteAuthorizationModel (WriteAuthorizationModelRequest body)

 Create a new authorization model